munirabid/heyscout-task/README.md

 2. Run script using MySql Workbench

 *Run Project*
-1. Open solution in Visual Studio
+1. Open solution in Visual Studio.
+2. Replace Connection string with your connection string for database in Blazor and Console applications.
-2. You can select Blazor project or Console project from from drop down
+3. You can select Blazor project or Console project from from drop down.
-3. Run the application
+4. Run the application.
-4. Go to Customer-Talents from menu to get data for blazor application.
+5. Go to Customer-Talents from menu to get data for blazor application.
-5. For Console Application run app and hit enter. this should write data to console
+6. For Console Application run app and hit enter. this should write data to console.